🧙♂️ Welcome | The Hermit Way

 🚰 Pay attention to Volume

 Volume refers to the number of shares exchanged at a given time.
-Microcaps are illiquid investments by their own nature.
+Microcaps are inherently illiquid investments.
 They are assets that cannot be quickly or easily converted into cash without a substantial loss in value, which is commonly considered a risk.

 For us, the illiquidity in microcaps means longer holding periods and lower portfolio turnover at the expense of low maneuverability